ChesterXXX/LatexHelper/README.md

 -   This behavior is achieved by using the npm file watcher package [chokidar](https://www.npmjs.com/package/chokidar) and is inspired by the extension [Super Figure](https://marketplace.visualstudio.com/items?itemName=peterson.super-figure), which has more robust support (e.g., support for Typst and GIMP).

 #### BibTex Support
--   Handles `bibtex` entries via the npm library [bibtex-parser](https://www.npmjs.com/package/@retorquere/bibtex-parser).
+-   Handles `bibtex` entries via the npm library [@retorquere/bibtex-parser](https://www.npmjs.com/package/@retorquere/bibtex-parser).
 -   Supports sorting `bibtex` files by citation keys.
 -   Supporst automatically generating citation keys, while handling duplication.
--   Supports adding new `bibtex` entries from [ArXiV](https://arxiv.org/).
--   Supports adding new `bibtex` entries from [MathSciNet](https://mathscinet.ams.org/mathscinet/publications-search).
+-   Supports adding new `bibtex` entries from [ArXiV](https://arxiv.org/) and from [MathSciNet](https://mathscinet.ams.org/mathscinet/publications-search).
+Uses the [axios](https://www.npmjs.com/package/axios) package.
 -   Supports searching for `bibtex` etries from a list of existing `.bib` files and adding them.
-Uses the package [fuse.js](https://www.npmjs.com/package/fuse.js?activeTab=readme) for fuzzy search.
+Uses the package [fuse.js](https://www.npmjs.com/package/fuse.js) for fuzzy search.

 ##  Commands